Daksh-T/Daksh-T/README.md

 -->
 # Hi there 👋 My name is Daksh

-I am a highschool student looking to major in Computer Science
+I am a highschool student looking to major in Software Engineering

 ## 💫 A Little Bit More About Me
 <p>🌱 I'm currently learning <b>Web Development and Python</b></p>